-Chad Enright, Prosecutor - The Prosecutor is charged with trying all felonies and misdemeanors in Kitsap County, advising and representing all County elected officials and departments.
+Chad Enright, Prosecutor - The Prosecutor is charged with trying all felonies and misdemeanors in Kitsap County, as well as to advise and represent all County elected officials and departments.
 In addition, the Prosecutor provides legal advice to all county law enforcement agencies, establishes and enforces child support obligations, and provides witness assistance services.

-Gary Simpson, Sheriff - The Sheriff provides a full range of law enforcement services including uniformed police response service, correctional facility, work release facility, traffic enforcement and collision investigation, criminal records and civil service processing, property and evidence security, criminal investigations, court security and special enforcement programs.
+John Gese, Sheriff - The Sheriff provides a full range of law enforcement services including uniformed police response service, correctional facility, work release facility, traffic enforcement and collision investigation, criminal records and civil service processing, property and evidence security, criminal investigations, court security and special enforcement programs.

 Meredith Green, CPA, Treasurer - The Treasurer acts as the bank for the county, school districts, fire districts, water districts, and other local governments.
 The Treasurer receipts, disburses, invests, and accounts for the funds of each entity within the county's jurisdiction.

-Claire Bradley, Jeffrey Jahns, Marylyn Paja and Kevin Kelly, District Court Judges - The District Court judges oversee the district court system which has long been called the "peoples' court."
-District court has a wide variety of matters over which they have jurisdiction, including misdemeanors, and gross misdemeanor crimes.
-The most common criminal charges include domestic violence, assault, theft, DUIs and driving without a license.
-Traffic infractions include speeding, license tab charges, and equipment violations.
+Claire Bradley, Jeffrey Jahns, Marylyn Paja and Kevin Kelly, District Court Judges - The District Court judges oversee the district court system, which has long been called the "peoples' court."
+District court has a wide variety of matters over which they have jurisdiction, including misdemeanors and gross misdemeanors.
+The most common criminal charges include domestic violence, assault, theft, and traffic infractions such as DUIs, driving without a license, speeding, license tab charges, and equipment violations.
 District court also oversees probation services.
 The Civil division processes small claims not exceeding \$5,000 and civil actions not exceeding \$75,000.

-Leila Mills, Jeanette Dalton, William Houser, Jeffrey Bassett, Jennifer Forbes, Sally Olson, Melissa Hemstreet, Kevin Hull, Superior Court Judges - Superior Court has general jurisdiction as authorized by the constitution and laws of the state of Washington.
+William Houser, Jeffrey Bassett, Jennifer Forbes, Sally Olson, Melissa Hemstreet, Kevin Hull, Tina Robinson and Michelle Adams, Superior Court Judges - Superior Court has general jurisdiction as authorized by the constitution and laws of the state of Washington.
 This means there is no limit on the types of civil and criminal cases heard.
 The court resolves felony matters, civil matters, juvenile matters, domestic relations cases, adoptions, guardianship and probate matters, domestic violence, mental health cases, and appeals from courts of limited jurisdiction.